keycloak/keycloak-benchmark/CONTRIBUTING.md

 ### Testing

 It would be great to test the changes locally and add a confirmation that it works would be a good show of faith to us.
-There are also some RightGithub Action based checks for certain components to test the PR.
+There are also some Github Action based checks for certain components to test the PR.

 ### Documentation